 The Career Development Program starts with a CV online course and touches topics such as career vision, LinkedIn profile review, sector briefings, interview essentials, cover letter, mock interviews, and salary negotiation.

 Each student is assigned a career coach who supports and monitors career development.
-As many as 250 companies attended campus interviews and conducted 4,000 interviews for the December 2014 and July 2015 graduating classes.
+As many as nearly 300 companies attend campus interviews and conduct interviews (in the thousands) for the graduating classes.

-In 2015 (December 2014 and July 2015 graduating classes), as many as 293companies recruited INSEAD graduates, and over 90 percent of the students found jobs three months after graduating.
+In recent years, as many as over 300 companies recruited INSEAD graduates, and over 90 percent of the students found jobs three months after graduating.

-Eighty percent were able to change their function, sector, or country, and 27 percent managed to change all three, according to INSEAD.
+Eighty percent were able to change their function, sector, or country, and over a quarter percent managed to change all three, according to INSEAD.
 At least 50 percent of graduates run or own companies at some time during their careers, and launch 50 to 80 startups every year, the school website says.

 Among the major recruiters are Accenture, Apple, AT Kearney, Bain, BCG, Citibank, Deutsche Bank, Google, Intel, Johnson & Johnson, L’Oréal, McKinsey, Microsoft, Morgan Stanley, Nissan, Samsung, Shell, and Wipro.

-Thirty-four percent of INSEAD graduates (December 2014 and July 2015 graduating classes) went to work in Western Europe, 28 percent in Asia Pacific, 12 percent in North America, 10 percent in Africa, Near East, and Middle East.
-Graduates also found jobs in Southern Europe (6 percent), Central and Eastern Europe (3 percent), Northern Europe (2 percent), and Latin America (5 percent).
+A large proportion (nearly 35%) of INSEAD graduates move on to work in Western Europe, followed by Asia Pacific, then North America, Africa, Near East, and Middle East.
+Graduates also find jobs in Southern Europe, Central and Eastern Europe, Northern Europe, and Latin America.

 US b-schools may have an edge in salaries compared with INSEAD, but the ten-month duration of the INSEAD MBA program minimizes the career break for students.